Manki Yamashita: Career

-In July 1997, he promoted to 2nd class Kaisa.
+In July 1997, he was promoted to lieutenant commander (2nd class kaisa).

-In March 1998, he was transferred to the escort ship Setogiri artillery chief and deputy chief.
+In March 1998, he was transferred to the escort ship Setogiri as gunnery and torpedo officer and deputy commanding officer.

-On 26 March 1999, he became the Captain of the escort ship Matsuyuki.
+On 26 March 1999, he became Commanding Officer of the destroyer Matsuyuki.

-On 24 March 2000, Operation Division, Defense Department, Maritime Staff Office.
+On 24 March 2000, he was posted to the Operations Division, Defense Department, Maritime Staff Office.

-On 1 January 2002, he was promoted to 1st class Kaisa.
+On 1 January 2002, he was promoted to commander (1st class kaisa).